balena-os/balena-supervisor/docs/API.md

 Temporarily stops a user application container.
 A reboot or supervisor restart will cause the container to start again.
 The container is not removed with this endpoint.

-When successful, responds with 200 and an "OK"
+When successful, responds with 200 and the Id of the stopped container.

 The appId must be specified in the URL.